Talndir/obsidian-graphless-links/README.md

 Does not support Markdown links, only WikiLinks.

 Some portions of code adapted from [Frontmatter Links](https://github.com/Trikzon/obsidian-frontmatter-links).
+Some code contributed by kotaindah55 from the Obsidian discord.